MaazXQureshi/ece1724webproject/proposal/proposal.md

 ### Technical implementation approach

-The project will be implemented using a React frontend and Espress.js backend, with PostgreSQL for relational data storage and [fill in later] for file storage.
+The project will be implemented using a React frontend and Espress.js backend, with PostgreSQL for relational data storage and DigitalOcean Spaces for file storage.
 The backend will handle the business logic, managing user profiles, event information, and the relationships between the user and event entities.
 It will provide a RESTful API for data retrievals and updates, facilitating the communication between the frontend and data stores.
 The frontend will deliver a responsive user interface, with basic state management for form handling and search functionalities.
 It will communicate with the backend API to enable the core features in the user experience.

 ### Database schema and relationships